 The easiest way to make a decorative statement, and add some curb appeal to your home, is by adding some beautiful blooms.
-Sometimes it’s hard to know what to plant though.
-Fortunately, there are several shade-loving flowers that thrive at a homes covered entrance.
+Sometimes it’s hard to know what to plant though, especially if you have a covered porch.
+Fortunately, there are several shade-loving flowers that thrive at a homes low-light entrance.
 These ten varieties are some of the best flowers for your front porch.

-Decorating your porch with flowers is one of the best ways to add a pop of color to the space.
-Though, there is a variety of beautiful flowers won’t grow on your front porch since it’s shaded through much of the day.
+Decorating your porch with flowers is one of the best ways to add a pop of color to the space and just plain gives it a classier/dressed up feel.
+Though, there is a variety of beautiful flowers won’t grow on a front porch (or back, or side porch…lol) since it’s shaded through much of the day.

 Most begonia varieties make great flowers for a porch.
 They prefer low light and well-drained soil, making them perfect for container gardens.

 Some perennial varieties even overwinter in a pot if you store them in the right conditions.